 What is it?#

-C-Blosc2 is a blocking, shuffling and lossless compression library meant for numerical data written in C. Blosc2 is the next generation of Blosc, an award-winning library that has been around for more than a decade, and that is been used by many projects, including PyTables or Zarr.
+Python-Blosc2 is a high-performance compressed ndarray library with a flexible compute engine.
+It uses the C-Blosc2 library as the compression backend.
+C-Blosc2 is the next generation of Blosc, an award-winning library that has been around for more than a decade, and that is been used by many projects, including PyTables or Zarr.

-• Support for n-dim arrays that are compressed in-memory, on-disk or on the network.
+• Support for ndarrays that can be compressed and stored in-memory, on-disk or on the network.

 • Can perform many kind of math expressions, including reductions, indexing, filters and more.

 • Support for broadcasting operations.
-This is a powerful feature that allows to perform operations on arrays of different shapes.
+Allows to perform operations on arrays of different shapes.

 • Much better adherence to the NumPy casting rules than numexpr.

-• Persistent reductions that can be updated incrementally.
+• Persistent reductions where ndarrays that can be updated incrementally.

 • Support for proxies that allow to work with compressed data on local or remote machines.